-Cannabis, In laboratory studies and simulator studies the effect of delta-9-tetrahydrocannabinol (THC) -the psychoactive component of cannabis- on driving performance has been clearly demonstrated.
+Cannabis.
+In laboratory studies and simulator studies the effect of delta-9-tetra- hydro cannabinol (THC) - the psychoactive component of cannabis - on driving performance has been clearly demonstrated.
 THC impairs tracking (steering), attention, reaction time, short-term memory, hand-eye coordination, decision making and concentration (Ramaekers, 2004).
-Despite these impairments until recently, there was no epidemiological proof for a heightened relative crash rate when driving under the influence of cannabis [see EMCDDA, 1999, for an overview.
+Despite these impairments until recently, there was no epidemiological proof for a heightened relative crash rate when driving under the influence of cannabis [see EMCDDA, 1999, for an overview].
 Initially it was considered that although cannabis affects basic driving skills it does not affect calibration skills.
 Drivers know that they are under the influence of cannabis and compensate for impairments, for example, by driving more slowly and by avoiding risky traffic situations (Krüger, 1995).
-This may be partly the case, but in earlier epidemiological studies for an indication of driving under the influence cannabis, drivers were tested on the presence of an inactive metabolite of THC in their urine.
+This may be partly the case, but in earlier epidemiological studies for an indication of driving under the influence of cannabis, drivers were tested on the presence of an inactive metabolite of THC in their urine.
 This metabolite of THC can be present days after THC has been active in the brain.
 In more recent epidemiological studies presence of the THC itself in blood was directly measured.
-From these studies can be concluded that high doses of THC increase crash rates [see Drummer, 2009, for an overview].
+From these studies it can be concluded that all doses of THC increase crash rates [see Drummer, 2009, for an overview].
+Some effects of cannabis use may not only be acute but also long-term: for example, a precocious age of onset (before 14) of cannabis use has been associated to driving under the influence of cannabis after 21 (Le Strat et al., 2015).

 Cocaine, amphetamine and ecstasy make users more energetic and alert.
-The negative effects (mostly in a later phase) of amphetamine are: delirium, panic, paranoia, impulsive behaviour and aggression.
+The negative effects (mostly in a later phase) of amphetamine are: delirium, panic, paranoia, impulsive behavior and aggression.
 The negative effects of cocaine are headaches, panic attacks and nausea (Shinar, 2006).
 MDMA (ecstasy) causes mild hallucinogenic effects, increased tactile sensitivity and emphatic feelings.
-Brookhuis, Waard, de and Samyn (2004) found that MDMA had only modest effects on basic driving skills at an operational level.
+Brookhuis et al. (2004) found that MDMA had only modest effects on basic driving skills at an operational level.
 However, MDMA did affect the tendency of drivers to take risks.
 In a simulator drive, while crossing a priority road with oncoming traffic from left and right and while turning left with approaching traffic, participants under the influence of MDMA accepted smaller gaps than when they were sober.
-Some epidemiological evidence exists that amphetamine increases crash rate (Drummer, 2009), but for cocaine and MDMA to date clear evidence of an increased crash rate on the basis of epidemiological field studies is not available.
+Some epidemiological evidence exists that amphetamine increases crash rate (Drummer, 2009), but for cocaine and MDMA clear evidence of an increased crash rate on the basis of epidemiological field studies is not available.
 There also is no epidemiological evidence that opiates increase crash rates.

-In order to improve the limited existing knowledge about the effects of drugs on crash rate, the European project DRUID (Driving under the Influence of Drugs, Alcohol and Medicines) was started in 2006 and is ongoing.
-The aim of DRUID is to gain new insights with regard to the real degree of impairment caused by psychoactive substances and their actual impact on road safety.
+In order to improve the limited existing knowledge about the effects of drugs on crash rate, the European project DRUID (Driving under the Influence of Drugs, Alcohol and Medicines) has run from 2006 to 2011 within the 6th Research Framework Program.
+The aims of DRUID, were to gain new insights with regard to the real degree of impairment caused by psychoactive substances and their actual impact on road safety, and to produce recommendations for harmonized EU regulations.
+18 countries have participated.
+The major work contents of the scientific work packages were: